-ING has taken a number of specific measures to strengthen its management of compliance risks.
-For instance, the chief compliance officer is a permanent participant in the Risk Committee and a global Centre of Expertise Behavioural Risk was set up to carry out behavioural risk assessments within our organisation.
-Other measures include the bank-wide implementation of structural improvements to enhance the global Know Your Customer (KYC) organisation and activities.
+ING took a number of specific measures to strengthen its management of compliance risks.
+For instance, the chief compliance officer is a permanent participant in the Risk Committee and the global Centre of Expertise Behavioural Risk was formed to carry out behavioural risk assessments within our organisation.
+Other measures have been implemented as part of the bank-wide, global Know Your Customer (KYC) Enhancement Programme.

 ING's internal controls are reviewed and updated as necessary on the basis of significant changes identified, creating an environment of continuous improvement in managing financial and non-financial risks.
-For more information we refer to the 'Risk management' chapter of the 2021 Annual Report.
+For more information we refer to the 'Risk management' chapter of the 2020 Annual Report.